QuantumSpaghettification/QS-TEX/README.md

 # QS-TEX
 Combining LaTeX and Script - aimed at scientists.
 # How to Use
+See the Basic_Guide.pdf file for information of what to inculde in your latex file.

 Steps:
  1. Download the editor.py file.
  2. Run (for linux) `python2.7 editor.py <name of LaTeX file>.tex` which will create a file called temp.tex